-CTEC evaluations for courses HSR 461, 456, 425 and 433 open after the final residency session and close a couple weeks after on Sunday evening.
-Students will receive e-mail announcements about these extended evaluation periods.
+CTEC evaluations for courses HSR 461, 456, 425 and 433 open during the final residency session and shortly after residency ends.
+Students will receive email announcements about these extended evaluation periods.

 Enrollment Status and Leaves of Absence

 "Full-time" enrollment is taking three (3) or more course units in a quarter.
 Taking between 0.5 and 2.5 course units is "part-time" enrollment.
 This distinction has bearing on a student's eligibility for certain student services (e.g., U-Pass Chicago transit card) and affects how tuition is billed.
 The Graduate School's 2022-2023 full-time tuition rate is \$20,020 per quarter (plus a \$110 student activity fee), and the part-time rate is \$6,882 per course unit.
 Master's students may enroll full- or part-time.
 Certificate and non-degree students are almost always part-time.